invenia/OPFSampler.jl/README.md

 * "rate_a" : line thermal ratings
 * "br_x" : line reactance values
 * "br_r" : line resistance values.
+* "OPF_output" : OPF solution for the corresponding sample in PowerModels format.

 The key names are compatible with the keys of corresponding data in [PowerModels.jl](https://github.com/lanl-ansi/PowerModels.jl).
 ## Grid Clean-Up Functions